 And generally speaking, a 1000-watt LED light is way too bright than what you need for indoor use.
 We’re talking about over a hundred thousand lumens of light here.
 That’s too much, considering indoor needs about 1000 to 4000 lumens.

 But that’s not to say that there aren’t any circumstances in which you would need such a bright light.
 If you’re using it outdoors or in an industrial setting, 1000 watts might be just what you need.

 How Many LEDs Can Be on a 20 Amp Circuit?

 So, assuming you have a 20-amp circuit and a 120-volt electrical system, the maximum it can support is 2400 watts.
-And since we’re only supposed to use 80% of that, the circuit can only carry loads up to 1920 watts.
+And since we’re only supposed to use 80% of that, the circuit should only carry loads up to 1920 watts.

 Use the same formula to calculate the number of LEDs you can use in your 15-amp breaker.
 But here, remember to use 1440 watts as your maximum capacity since we’re only supposed to use 80% of the circuit’s capacity.

 The YouTube video below shows how to calculate the LEDs for 15-amp and 20-amp circuits.

 Do LED Lights Draw More Amps Than Traditional Incandescent Bulbs?